 The bottom line is that the laws in this area are generally either non-existent, or rapidly evolving and can differ quite dramatically by state or even by county.
 Depending on which laws apply to you, there can be major consequences for sexting, including prison time and even lifelong registration requirements.
 Registration also may involve the government placing you on a sex offender list, viewable to the public at large.
 So, whether you’re an adult or a minor, you may want to think twice before hitting the “send” button.
 Doing so could end up impacting you for the rest of your life, not to mention the harm it may cause to others.

 As you can see, what you may think is a harmless text to a friend can turn into the basis for criminal charges, especially if minors are involved.
 As the article notes, there are different approaches by prosecutors depending on where you live.

 This article is not intended to provide legal advice.
 For legal advice on any of the information in this post, please contact one of our attorneys.
-Browse our attorney profiles, use the form to the right or contact us by phone: 805-452-7214.
+Browse our attorney profiles or contact us by phone: 805-452-7214.